International Cellular Medicine Society provides oversight in stem cell research

 - To build a comprehensive registry of adult stem cell procedures and prove 20-year tracking of patient outcomes, complications

 - To provide clinical and laboratory guidelines to assure that physicians and clinics worldwide are using best practices to collect process and re-implant adult stem cells in patients, and

 - To provide an international Institutional Review Board to classify, monitor and advance safe and effective cell lines and procedures.

 He is a long-standing member of the International Cellular Medicine Society, where he serves on the ICMS Institutional Review Board.
-At Oregon Regenerative Medicine in Lake Oswego, Oregon, doctors provide a viable alternative to joint replacement surgery by using an adult stem cell grafting procedure to treat advanced osteoarthritis.
-Doctors harvest and concentrate Mesenchymal stem cells (AD-SVF ) from adult patients.
+At Oregon Regenerative Medicine in Lake Oswego, Oregon, doctors provide a viable alternative to joint replacement surgery by using an adult tissue matrix grafting procedure to treat advanced osteoarthritis.
+Our doctors harvest and concentrate adipose tissue rich in Mesenchymal stem cells from each patient being treated.
 This tissue is grafted back into the same patient for the treatment of moderate to severe osteoarthritis of the major joints.
 This cell-rich bioactive matrix contains as much as 500 to 1000 times the concentration of Mesenchymal stem cells and progenitor cells when compared to bone marrow.
-AD-SVF additionally provides an extensive bioactive extracellular matrix, which is considered essential for successful tissue repair grafts.
-We complement our AD-SVF implants with the addition of high-density PRP, which provides additional growth factors, cytokines, chemokines and bioactive scaffolding, all of which enhance the microenvironment for repair and healing.
+Adipose microfragmented tissue has been shown to additionally provide an extensive bioactive extracellular matrix, which is considered essential for successful tissue repair grafts.
+We complement our adipose tissue grafts with the addition of high-density PRP, which provides additional growth factors, cytokines, chemokines and bioactive scaffolding, all of which enhance the microenvironment for repair and healing.